 • Begin gradually adding in the flour and buttermilk, alternating between the two.
 Scrape down the bowl in between.

-• Pour the batter into the prepared loaf pan and bake for 60-70 minutes.
+• Pour the batter into the prepared loaf pan and bake for 60-70 minutes, or until a wooden toothpick inserted in the center comes out clean.

 • Make the glaze, then drizzle over the cooled cake.